BristechSRM/Publish/buildDocker/README.md

 #Building the publish service
 To build, copy the contents of this folder to an empty directory on a linux VM.
+The VM must have docker installed.
 If you are already on linux, no need to do anything.

 Then simply run `./dockerBuildPublish.sh` to build the docker image for publish from the latest master.